 Public Companies Committed to Anti-Racism

-According to Kevin Matthews, a former financial advisor and founder of investing education website Building Bread, it’s unfortunately hard to find companies actually doing the work of anti-racism.
+According to Kevin L. Matthews II, a former financial advisor and founder of investing education website Building Bread, it’s unfortunately hard to find companies actually doing the work of anti-racism.
 Socially responsible investing has been around for a while, but not all of that has been focused on active anti-racist practices.

 Companies have also taken anti-racism pledges and promised to improve their efforts.

 The Aspen Institute digitally tracks companies that are committed to anti-racist policies and efforts at greater inclusion, as well as promises to donate to organizations that fight racism.

 However, just looking at recent promises might not be enough, according to Michelle Jackson, a business owner and founder of the podcast “Michelle Is Money Hungry.”

 “A lot of businesses are jumping on the bandwagon right now because anti-racism is hot,” Jackson told The Balance via phone.
 “Take a look at businesses that had anti-racism policies and practices in place before [summer 2020].
 Did they have to bend over backward to make sure these things exist?”

 For example, in the past, Starbucks has experienced incidents where employees acted in racist ways, Jackson pointed out, but the company was quick to address the issues in the news by shutting down locations so they could have anti-bias and inclusion training.
 It’s not perfect, but the company did respond quickly.